-The registrar's office supports the academic missions of Maranatha Baptist University, Maranatha Online and Maranatha Baptist Seminary and serves as a central administrative office for students, faculty and alumni.
+The Registrar’s Office supports the academic missions of Maranatha Baptist University, including all divisions and modes, and serves as a central administrative office for students, faculty, and alumni.
 The registrar provides data to internal and external constituencies, enabling these offices to make informed enrollment management and policy decisions.
 This office ensures adherence to academic policy, preserving academic integrity and safeguarding academic records.

 The customer-centered philosophy is built upon providing efficient service in a respectful and fair manner.
 We believe in diversity of people, thought and opinion as we build community and explore, create and shape the future with innovative educational support strategies.

-- Academic Records- In addition to maintaining students’ academic records, the Registrar’s Office is a place where students can drop or add courses, change their degree majors, drop or add minors, and get answers to their questions about degree requirements.
+- Academic Records- In addition to maintaining student academic records, the Registrar’s Office is a place where students can drop or add courses, change their academic major, drop or add minors, and get answers to their questions about degree requirements.

-- Academic Program Brochures- Degree Worksheet brochures are available for each academic program.
-Each worksheet shows the full list of course requirements for each major, and any other information pertinent to the given major.
+- Academic Program Brochures- Worksheet brochures are available for each academic major.
+Each worksheet shows the full list of course requirements for the major, and other information pertinent to the given major.

 - Academic Advising- The Assistant Registrar serves as adviser to those students who have not yet selected a major.
-Registrar’s Office personnel also advise incoming freshmen and transfer students who register for classes prior to arriving on campus.
+Registrar’s Office personnel advise incoming freshmen and transfer students who register for classes prior to arriving on campus.
 The office personnel also answer many general advising questions on a drop-in basis.

 - Room Reservations- Anyone wishing to reserve a classroom must secure the reservation through the Registrar’s Office.